Loading...

 Start a Vertical Farm

 If you do it yourself, it’s not merely an investment but more of a business.
-However, given that so many vertical farms have started this way, who is to say it doesn’t have the potential to become big.
+However, given that so many vertical farms have started this way, who is to say it doesn’t have the potential to become big?

+Perhaps you could be the next big agri-tech company raising millions in investment.
 Starting a vertical farm does require initial capital and plenty of it if you’re doing it on a big scale.
 However, there are examples of people who started at square one.

 Equity

 You can be on the lookout for fundraising rounds for such new ventures.
-That way you can directly invest in vertical farming and diversify your impact investing portfolio.
+That way, you can directly invest in vertical farming and diversify your impact investing portfolio.

 Speaking of impact investments, you can also invest through impact investing firms that solely focus on social and economic interests when investing.